 Types of Pipe Coatings

 The outside diameter of a steel pipe can be coated in several ways.
-Galvanized pipes, for example are immersed into molten zinc.
-The zinc coating of galvanized pipes help prevent corrosion caused by the atmosphere, as well as drilling and cutting.
+Galvanized pipes, for example, are immersed into molten zinc.
+The zinc coating of galvanized pipes helps prevent corrosion caused by the atmosphere, as well as drilling and cutting.